Volume 22 (2024)

 Abstract

-Mencius is one of the most important master philosophers in the Chinese paradigm and Confucian tradition, and the article analyzes his philosophizing about politics based on Skinner's ...
+Mencius is one of the most important master philosophers in the Chinese paradigm and the Confucian tradition, and the article analyzes his philosophizing about politics based on Skinner's ...
 Read More

-A Critique of Proving the Substantial Movement by means of Subordination, Affair (Shaʾn) and Causality
+A Critique of Proving the Substantial Movement by Means of Subordination, Affair (Shaʾn) and Causality

-A Critique of Proving the Substantial Movement by means of Subordination, Affair (Shaʾn) and Causality
+A Critique of Proving the Substantial Movement by Means of Subordination, Affair (Shaʾn) and Causality

 Mahdi Assadi